-If you wish to take it even further, you could add a third 16:8 day, expand one of your existing fasts by a couple hours, or even do a full-day fast.
+If you wish to take it even further, you could add a third 16:8 day, expand one of your existing fasts by a couple of hours, or even do a full-day fast.
 Watch your energy level and listen to your body.
-More extreme isn’t always better — one or two 16 hour fasts per week could be the right amount for you.
+More extreme isn’t always better — one or two 16-hour fasts per week could be the right amount for you.

 Other Things to Keep in Mind

 Stay in touch with your body, but don’t lose perspective.
-Over time, your body will adapt to longer periods of time between meals, and it will start to feel completely natural and comfortable.
+Over time, your body will adapt to longer periods between meals, and it will start to feel completely natural and comfortable.
 And remember, it’s not for everyone —there are plenty of other approaches to healthy eating if fasting doesn’t work for you.
-I hope we have answering your question, What is intermittent fasting?
+I hope we have answered your question, What is intermittent fasting?

 Natural Supplements to Support Intermittent Fasting